Making a difference every day matters.

 Courses focus on Virginia licensure regulations and prepare you to teach elementary, middle, secondary, PreK-12, or special education.

 You need flexibility and our courses are available evenings, weekends, and in blended and online formats.

-To enroll for the fall semester, the suggested filing dates are Priority Jun 1, Standard Jul 1, Space Available Aug 1.
-The spring suggested filing dates are Priority Nov 1, Standard Dec 1, Space Available Jan 1.
-The summer filing dates are Priority Feb 1, Standard Mar 15, Space Available Apr 15.
+The suggested filing dates to enroll for the fall semester are Priority Jun 1, Standard Jul 1, and Space Available Aug 1.
+The spring suggested filing dates are Priority Nov 1, Standard Dec 1, and Space Available Jan 1.
+The summer filing dates are Priority Feb 1, Standard Mar 15, and Space Available Apr 15.
 UMW does accept post-filing date applications on a rolling, space-available basis.

 Please take a look at our M.Ed.
 Initial Teacher Licensure Application Checklist for the materials you’ll need to get started.